ArcanaFramework/arcana/docs/source/data_model.rst

 Columns
 -------

-Before any data can be accessed or appended to a dataset, columns need to be added.
-Dataset columns are arrays of corresponding data items across the dataset, e.g. ages for every subject or T1-weighted MRI images for every session.
+Before data in a dataset can be manipulated, it must be assigned to a data frame.

-Referring to them as "columns" is intended to draw a loose analogy with `data-frame columns in Pandas <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.columns.html>`_, as conceptually they are similar.
-However, unlike Pandas columns, Arcana columns can have different row frequencies (see :ref:`Spaces`).
+This is done by defining the "columns" of the dataset.
+Dataset columns are slices of corresponding data items across each "row" of a data frame, e.g. ages for every subject or T1-weighted MRI images for every session.

+When defining a column the "row frequency" of the data frame it belongs to (see :ref:`data_spaces`) needs to be specified.
 For example, age fields occur per subject, whereas T1-weighted images occur per imaging session.
-Items in a column do not need to be named consistently (although it is a good practice where possible), however, they must be of the same data format.
+Items in a column do not need to be named consistently (although it makes it easier where possible), however, they must be encapsulated by the same data format (see :ref:`Formats`).

 There are two types of columns in Arcana datasets, *sources* and *sinks*.
 Source columns select matching items across the dataset from existing data